adamgoose/rancher-certificates/README.md

 ## Usage

-Enter a bash session on your running sslizer container (see above), and use `vim /var/lib/domains.txt` to edit the list of domains (one per line) you'd like to issue certificates for.
+Enter a bash session on your running sslizer container (see above), and use `vim /var/lib/letsencrypt.sh/domains.txt` to edit the list of domains (one per line) you'd like to issue certificates for.

 > LetsEncrypt has a rate limit of 5 certificates per week, so start with just a couple.

 Next, create a "Load Balancer" service in Rancher.
-Listen on port 80 for now.
-We'll need to have one certificate in Rancher before we can configure our Load Balancer to listen on https.
+Listen on port 80 for now; we'll need to have one certificate in Rancher before we can configure our Load Balancer to listen on https.

-Click "Show advanced routing options", and add your domains, listening on port 80 pointing to port 80 on your sslizer.
+Click "Show advanced routing options", and add your domains, listening on port 80, pointing to port 80 on your sslizer.
 For DNS reasons, it's wise to schedule your load balancer to always exist on a particular host.
 Do so under the "Scheduling" tab.

 Execute a shell into the container, and run LetsEncrypt with the following command.